 In a similar vein, ConDiSim~\cite{nautiyal_condisim_2025} has the potential to play an important role in quantifying uncertainties in climate simulation models.
 Due to the inherent complexity of climate systems, observational data is often noisy, incomplete, or contains irrelevant features that do not inform the parameters of interest.
-For a comprehensive approach, the Simformer's~\cite{gloeckler_all--one_2024} multifaceted approach to handling unstructured data, missing data, and model misspecification makes it a strong candidate for large-scale geophysical applications.

-Naturally, any of these eight novel methods could be combined or extended to further enhance their capabilities in addressing the complex data challenges inherent in geophysical modeling and uncertainty quantification.
-For instance, integrating the robustness features of ConDiSim with the infinite-dimensional handling capabilities of Baldassari et al.~could yield a method capable of managing both noisy observations and function-valued parameters.
-Similarly, combining the summary network approach of Chen et al.~with the guided diffusion framework of PriorGuide could enhance the adaptability of SBI methods to irregular data formats and evolving prior knowledge.
+cDiff~\cite{chen_conditional_2025} offers amortized conditioning through learned summaries for variable-format observations, while ConDiSim~\cite{nautiyal_condisim_2025} demonstrates robustness to noise and distractors.
+Simformer~\cite{gloeckler_all--one_2024} is the closest existing attempt to unify missingness, unstructuredness, and misspecification within a single architecture, albeit at increased computational cost.

-While this review primarily focuses on empirical methodological advancements, the ultimate goal is to translate these innovations into practical tools for real-world applications.
-The field of diffusion-based SBI is rapidly evolving, and continued research is needed to refine these methods, explore their combinations, and validate their performance in complex geophysical scenarios.
+Naturally, any of these eight novel methods could be combined or extended to further enhance their capabilities in addressing the complex data challenges inherent in uncertainty quantification.
+A central takeaway is that practical diffusion-based SBI for scientific models will likely require {hybridization}---combining principled function-space formulations, robust conditioning/summary mechanisms, and inference-time guidance under explicit diagnostics.
+Bridging these components into reliable, scalable tools for complex geophysical simulators remains an open and high-impact direction for future work.
+The field of diffusion-based SBI is rapidly evolving, and continued research is needed to refine these methods, explore their combinations, and validate their performance in complex scenarios.